dfisch/string-calculator/README.md

 4) Allow new line delimited string instead of commas
 5) Support different delimiters, regardless of length, defined on the first line of the string prefixed with "//", example "//;/n1;2" would return 3
+6) If the string contains a negative number, throw an exception, the exception should contain 'negatives not allowed' and _all_ of the negative numbers in the message